Books of Chronicles: Sources

 Much of the content of Chronicles is a repetition of material from other books of the Bible, from Genesis to Kings, and so the usual scholarly view is that these books, or an early version of them, provided the author with the bulk of his material.
 It is, however, possible that the situation was rather more complex, and that books such as Genesis and Samuel should be regarded as contemporary with Chronicles, drawing on much of the same material, rather than a source for it.
 Despite much discussion of this issue, no agreement has been reached.
-It is also likely that Chronicles preserved ancient heterodox traditions regarding Israel's history.
+It is also likely that Chronicles preserved ancient heterodox traditions regarding the history of Israel and Judah.

 Genre

 The translators who created the Greek version of the Jewish Bible (the Septuagint) called this book Paralipomenon, "Things Left Out", indicating that they thought of it as a supplement to another work, probably Genesis–Kings, but the idea seems inappropriate, since much of Genesis–Kings has been copied almost without change.
 Some modern scholars proposed that Chronicles is a midrash, or traditional Jewish commentary, on Genesis–Kings, but again this is not entirely accurate since the author or authors do not comment on the older books so much as use them to create a new work.
 Recent suggestions have been that it was intended as a clarification of the history in Genesis–Kings, or a replacement or alternative for it.